A new creative literature programme from Pop Up Projects

 We are seeking Expressions of Interest from primary, secondary and SEN schools and PRUs in Birmingham and surrounds to participate in a three-year children’s literature programme which will take a radical, visual literacy approach to the teaching and learning of reading and writing across whole year groups.

 - New books (picture books, comics and graphic novels) matched to every class, every year, 15 provided per class

 - Half-day children’s illustrator workshops in every class, every year, supported by illustration students

 - Connected educational experiences for teachers and pupils in local galleries

-- An annual one-day INSET for every teacher delivered by children’s authors and university tutors
+- An annual one-day INSET for every teacher delivered by children’s authors

 - An annual three-day ‘visual storytelling’ course at BCU for up to 30 teachers per year